 Paris, the metropolis on the Seine, is one of the most popular tourist destinations in Europe.
 The Louvre, the Eiffel Tower, the Arc of Triumph and the Obelisk of Luxor are just a few of the top attractions that almost every holidaymaker visits.
 But Paris has much more to offer than just the 'hotspots.'
-Anyone who wants to get as much as possible out of their stay in the city of love should definitely opt for hiring a rental car.
-On Driveboo, you can compare car rental deals in and around Paris, select the car that best suits your needs, book it conveniently online and save lots of time.
+Anyone who wants to get as much as possible out of their stay in the city of love should definitely opt for hiring a hired car.
+On Driveboo, you can compare car hire deals in and around Paris, select the car that best suits your needs, book it conveniently online and save lots of time.

 Those who do not travel by train will probably start their city trip at one of the following airports: